 In 2015, City Administration decided it was time to create a new strategic plan with the input of their citizens.
 A 30-person steering committee was created to help create the ‘Germantown Forward 2030’ vision.

 One year and numerous meetings later, a town hall discussion with over 200 citizens was held to review the vision.
 Once the vision was finalized, a task force was made up of a variety of citizens to create action plans and measures based on 9 key indicators.
-These task forces created the ‘meat’ of the strategic plan, and helped add objectives, action items and performance measures to track the progress of the vision.
+These task forces created the ‘meat’ of the strategic plan and helped add objectives, action items and performance measures to track the progress of the vision.
 By the end of the process, members of the community invested approximately 2,000 hours in the “Germantown Forward 2030” plan.

 Executing the strategic plan

-The City of Germantown understood that in order to execute on their strategic plan, they would need more than excel spreadsheets.
+The City of Germantown understood that in order to execute on their strategic plan, they would need more than Excel spreadsheets.
 They chose ClearPoint to track their strategic information so they could spend time looking at important data in order to make decisions.
 City leaders moved from discussing if they had the right data, where it was coming from, and why reports were formatted differently, to asking questions like “How much did it cost?”, “How long did it take?” and “Did it have the impact that we wanted it to have?”
 The City leverages ClearPoint to track all their processes and measures.
 Their reports are concise, and goals are marked with status icons so that they can easily focus their discussion on performance.

-Every quarter, the City Administrator meets with each department director and they discuss the important measures and processes.
+Every quarter, the City Administrator meets with each department director, and they discuss the important measures and processes.
 ‘Business Plan’ reports are used during these meetings to review the key department metrics.
 ClearPoint makes it easy to distinguish how measures are doing, so the directors do not have to analyze every item in the strategic plan.
-They can view a high-level overview of their strategic plan at any time, and can see the alignment between goals, measures and processes at all levels of the organization.
-The City shares their progress with citizens through their Community Dashboard and are moving towards 2030 with high aspirations to even better satisfying their customers.
+They can view a high-level overview of their strategic plan at any time and can see the alignment between goals, measures and processes at all levels of the organization.
+The City shares their progress with citizens through their Community Dashboard and are moving towards 2030 with high aspirations to even better satisfy their customers.